Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 The floor slanted abruptly, and after a hundred paces the ceiling was so high as to be invisible.

-146 ROGER ZE LAZNY

-After two hundred paces, he stood upon the lip of the weH.
+After two hundred paces, he stood upon the lip of the well.

 He was now in the midst of a vast blackness shot through with the flames of his torch.
 The walls had vanished, save for the one behind him and to the right.
 The floor ended a short distance before him.